im-prafful/Sanjeevni/README.md

 # Sanjivni
-A Full-Stack website of Hospital Management System which uses Web3.0 to encrypt and decrypt the user's data for safety and privacy.
+A Full-Stack website for a Hospital Management System that uses Web3.0 to encrypt and decrypt user data